CS232-Labs/Lab2-2023/README.md

 ## Important Notes
 - You are not to use sequential coding anywhere other than the testbenches in Q1 and Q2
 - You should use sequential coding in Q3
 - Q1 will have binary grading.
 Q2 will be graded based on how modularized your code is.
-Q3 will be graded on the code and the report.
+Q3 will be graded on the code.

 ## Submission
 ```